Why You Shouldn't Wear Cotton Socks

 Whether or not it’s raining or snowing, humid or damp, you are probably going to sweat.
 Anytime you’re active, your body is essentially creating water.
 This accumulation of moisture is why what you wear matters.

 If you’re opting for a base layer that is cotton, you should know that cotton absorbs significantly more water than any other fabric.
-To put it in perspective, cotton absorbs up to 2700% of its weight in moisture, while Merino Wool only absorbs about 30%.
+To put it in perspective, cotton absorbs up to 2700% of its weight in moisture.

-When a material becomes wet, it loses its ability to insulate.
+When cotton fabrics become wet, they loses their ability to insulate.
 Dry fabric insulates you by trapping air against your skin and creating a pocket of warm air versus wet fabric which moves heat away from your body faster than cold air alone will.

 Why is this a problem?
 Cotton’s inability to stay dry compared to other fabrics can leave the wearer at risk for hypothermia, hence the infamous slogan, “cotton kills.”